-Ketamine is a strong dissociative tranquilizer that has a significant following of those who use so-called “club drugs”.
-Even though it is technically classified as a hallucinogen, it produces strong dissociative effects in those who use it recreationally or due to chemical as well as psychological dependence.
+Ketamine is a strong dissociative tranquilizer with a significant following among those who use so-called “club drugs.”
+Even though it is technically classified as a hallucinogen, it produces strong dissociative effects in those who use it recreationally or due to chemical and psychological dependence.

 Those who use ketamine recreationally or on any semi-regular basis will begin to develop a tolerance to the effects.
-This means that the body will not respond in the same way to the same dosages, the more often or the longer it is exposed to them.
-This leads to the user taking it more and more often, or taking larger and larger doses, to produce the same effect.
-There are not only behavioral signs but there are physical indications that someone may be living with a ketamine addiction.
+This means that the body will not respond the same way to the same dosages, the more often or the longer it is exposed to them.
+This leads to the user taking it more frequently, or taking higher doses, to produce the same effect.
+There are not only behavioral signs but physical indications that someone may be living with a ketamine addiction.

-If you are close to the individual that may be battling ketamine addiction, you may notice other changes in them related to their behavior.
-These may be obvious or they may be adept at concealing the various signs from friends and family.
+If you are close to the individual battling ketamine addiction, you may notice other changes related to their behavior.
+These may be obvious, or they may be adept at concealing the various signs from friends and family.
 The DSM indicates that ketamine use disorder lines up with several of the indicators for general substance use disorder.
 These signs will often include:

-When it comes to ketamine withdrawals, the majority of the symptoms are psychological and physiological.
+When it comes to ketamine withdrawals, most symptoms are psychological and physiological.
 The withdrawals are usually manageable, but it is not uncommon at all for the user to need to be isolated due to becoming emotionally unstable.
 This isolation is needed to protect themselves and others.

 Some of the most common symptoms of ketamine withdrawal include:

 The best way to get through detox is with the help of a trusted medical professional.
 Doctor supervision can ensure detox is done safely.
 The detoxification process begins anywhere from 24 to 72 hours following the last dose of ketamine.
-The length of time that detox takes will depend on how much is in the person’s system, as well as the tolerance level, other drugs taken, and how long they have been using.
+The length of detox will depend on how much is in the person’s system, the tolerance level, other drugs taken, and how long they have been using.

-It is possible to experience withdrawals for weeks, but by the 14 day mark, symptoms should begin to taper off.
+It is possible to experience withdrawals for weeks, but by the 14-day mark, symptoms should begin to taper off.
 By the 15th day, most symptoms have stabilized.
-Unfortunately, any nerve damage caused by the ketamine addiction could be permanent.
+Unfortunately, any nerve damage caused by ketamine addiction could be permanent.
 This can lead to long-term psychological issues.

-Detox is the first step in the recovery process, as the drug is leaving the user’s system.
+Detox is the first step in recovery, as the drug is leaving the user’s system.
 The best approach to beating a ketamine addiction is by quitting cold turkey.
 Unfortunately, this will likely result in a very challenging detoxification process.
-The user will experience intense cravings along with the psychological discomfort that will follow.
+The user will experience intense cravings and the psychological discomfort that will follow.

 If you or someone you care about is living with a ketamine addiction, there is a strong possibility that friends and family have previously tried to intervene or help.
-What is crucial to understand, however, is that healing and recovery are not linear and that individuals that may need recovery help will always have options for treatment.
+However, what is crucial to understand is that healing and recovery are not linear and that individuals that may need recovery help will always have options for treatment.

 Even if the individual is not currently open to discussing their ketamine addiction, you can still reach out for professional help to potentially make the entire process easier for them.
-By working with experienced addiction specialists, the recovering individual will be able to overcome the detox and withdrawals in a safe and medically supervised environment.
-After that, they will be able to speak to counselors and learn how to manage their recovery going forward.
+Working with experienced addiction specialists, the recovering individual can overcome the detox and withdrawals in a safe and medically supervised environment.
+After that, they will be able to speak to counselors and learn how to manage their recovery.

 If you or a loved one is struggling with an addiction to ketamine and seeking rehabilitation programs in New York, the time to get help is now.
 At Ascendant, we are experts in treating substance abuse and addiction disorders and offer multiple levels of treatment.
-Reach out to our professional detox center to get on the path to a better tomorrow immediately.
+So reach out to our professional detox center to immediately get on the path to a better tomorrow.